Jazz up your SMS broadcasts and track the responses!

 website stats should show a spike in traffic around the time you sent the SMS.

-You can use a URL shortening service like Bitly or Google URL Shortener.
-They have the added bonus of TRACKING CLICKS.
-You can see how many people clicked the link in your SMS and went to your website.
+You can use a URL shortening service like Bitly which also allows you to track clicks or taps from your SMS message.
+You can see how many of your recipients tapped your link in your SMS and went to your website.

-Login to your SMS Express Account and type your text message
+Login to your SMS Express Account, and in Bulk Message or Single Message, type your text message